-- TriMet paratransit LIFT services - Wilsonville SMART medical transportation for the elderly and people with disabilities - Ride Connection-operated services, including door-to-door rides - Special service for seniors and persons with disabilities in rural area Sandy, Canby, and Molalla, and - A range of services provided by Clackamas County Consortium for those with special needs.
+- Ride Connection-operated services, including door-to-door rides - Special service for seniors and persons with disabilities in rural area Sandy, Canby, and Molalla, and - A range of services provided by Clackamas County Consortium for those with special needs.

-The Coordinated Transportation Plan (CTP) for seniors and persons with disabilities guided the allocation of State Transportation Improvement Fund (STIF) that focus on State Special Transportation Formula (STF) Funds and federal Section 5310 grant programs.
-19 The CTP is the central regional coordinating document for both federal and state funded transportation efforts serving people with disabilities and the elderly and describes the region's vision of a continuum of transportation services that takes into account an individual's abilities as they transition through various stages of age and/or disability.
+The Coordinated Transportation Plan (CTP) for seniors and persons with disabilities guided the allocation of State Transportation Improvement Fund (STIF) that focus on State Special Transportation Formula (STF) Funds and federal Section 5310 grant programs.7 The CTP is the central regional coordinating document for both federal and state funded transportation efforts serving people with disabilities and the elderly and describes the region's vision of a continuum of transportation services that takes into account an individual's abilities as they transition through various stages of age and/or disability.
 The CTP was updated in 2020 and continues to build upon the foundation of the 2016 CTP as well as the 2009 update, known as the Tri-County Elderly and Disabled Transportation Plan (EDTP).